mtov/engsoftmoderna/en/chapter1.md

 ### Software Processes

 \index{Software Processes}
-A software development process outlines the sequence of activities and events necessary to build and deliver software.
-This process can be compared to the construction of buildings, which follow a particular sequence of activities: foundation, masonry, roofing, plumbing installations, electrical installations, painting, among others.
+A software process defines the sequence of activities and events necessary to build and deliver software.
+Indeed, software construction can be compared to the construction of buildings, which follow a particular sequence of activities: foundation, masonry, roofing, plumbing installations, electrical installations, painting, among others.

-There are two main types of processes that are used in the construction of software
+There are two main types of processes that are used in the construction of software:

 *  Waterfall processes
 *  Agile processes